Sayang Pag Hindi Ginamit

 It’s agonizing over our old-age expenses in our forties.

 Looking at my savings rate today, I don’t see how I’ll afford them.
-And just like when I was a kid, those math problems give me the same dreadful feeling that keeps me awake at night.
+And just like when I was a kid, those math problems give me the same dread that keeps me awake at night.

 *

-There is a phrase I have embraced recently that restored my peace:
+There is a phrase I have embraced recently:

 “I’ll leave tomorrow’s problems to tomorrow’s me.”